laminlabs/lamindb/README.md

 Biological datasets are typically managed with versioned storage systems (file systems, object storage, git, dvc), GUI-focused community or SaaS platforms (LIMS & ELN systems), structureless data lakes, rigid data warehouses (SQL, monolithic arrays), and data lakehouses for tabular data.

 LaminDB goes further with a lakehouse that models biological datasets beyond tables with enough structure to enable queries and enough freedom to keep the pace of R&D high.
 For data structures like `DataFrame`, `AnnData`, `.zarr`, `.tiledbsoma`, etc., LaminDB tracks the rich context of biological research and uses it to validate and index datasets to enable queries.
 In particular, you get

-- data lineage: trace data sources and code; scientists and machine learning models
+- data lineage: trace data sources and code, scientists, and machine learning models
-- domain knowledge and experimental metadata: the features and labels derived underlying models and analyses
+- domain knowledge and experimental metadata: manage the features and labels underlying models and analyses

+LaminDB can be connected to LaminHub to then serve as a LIMS for wetlab scientists, closing the drylab-wetlab feedback loop: [lamin.ai](https://lamin.ai)

 </details>

 **Highlights.**